FELIX75791/appointment-management-service/README.md

 8. **Getting Code Coverage Report** : You can check code coverage report by running <code>mvn jacoco:report</code>

 ## Running test
-We provided unit tests under the directory src/test You are welcome to test our end points after running an instance.
+We provided unit tests and integration tests under the directory src/test You are welcome to test our end points after running an instance.
 We recommend using Postman or Bruno